 You can change the temperature by using the water flow regulator.
 If you want to increase the temperature, you can turn the regulator clockwise.
-There is Thermocouple Constantly Monitor Temperature outlet displays the temperature on your screen.
+There’s A Thermocouple Constantly Monitor Temperature outlet which displays the temperature on your screen.

 The POU water heater by SioGreen is well designed and is only slightly larger than a shoebox.
-The space-saving design allows it to fit under any small cabinet and is easy to install.
-So, you can place or mount it to any suitable place such as a kitchen, bathroom, apartment, or utility room.
+The space-saving design allows this tankless unit to fit under any small cabinet and is easy to install, so you can place or mount it to any suitable place such as a kitchen, bathroom, apartment, or utility room.

 The RTGH-95 DVLN meets industry standards by keeping the quality and reliability of the product accurate and stable.
 Because there is an efficient manufacturing process that has overseen every phase from the raw materials to finished products, it ensures excellent quality for the consumer.

 Rheem products are frequently tested in labs to assess their performance.
-In addition to that, the company also involves third-parties to check the quality standards.
+In addition to that, the company also involves third-parties to check the quality standards of its hot water heaters.
 For this reason, the product is also certified according to government benchmarks.